Professional Unicorn. Queer Iraqi non-binary Brit.

 I graduated from the University of Cambridge with a BA and M.Phil in the History of Art; I specialised in avant-garde attempts to queer mainstream institutions, which is something I now strive to achieve in my own work.
 After Cambridge, I studied at the Stella Adler Academy of Acting as well having trained in Comedy and Writing at the Soho Theatre, and screenwriting at the National Film & Television School.

-I am the creative director of my musical comedy live-singing drag troupe Denim of which I am lead performer; Denim is sponsored by MAC Cosmetics & Bumble and Bumble, and is represented by United Agents.
-We have just returned from a sell-out run at the Edinburgh Fringe Festival, where we received a 5* review from The Scotsman - this subsequently transferred to The Soho Theatre in London, where we received 4* in The Guardian.
+I am the creative director of my musical comedy live-singing drag troupe Denim; Denim is sponsored by MAC Cosmetics & Bumble and Bumble, and is represented by United Agents.
+We last year achieved a sell-out run at the Edinburgh Fringe Festival, where we received a 5* review from The Scotsman - this subsequently transferred to The Soho Theatre in London, where we received 4* in The Guardian.
 We are currently developing two shows for Edinburgh this year, both at the Assembly Piccolo tent - Denim: The Reunion Tour, and our first show for children, The Denim Juniors.

 I am a filmmaker and screenwriter, and was selected as one of the 6 emerging LGBT filmmakers by the BFI/BAFTA mentorship programme this year (and am being mentored by Russell T. Davies).
 I am the co-creator, co-writer, and lead actor of a TV Comedy Series in development with Big Talk Productions and Channel 4 called Nefertiti, the co-writer, co-star and co-creator of BEARDS with Ellie Kendrick, in development with Playground, as well as the creator, writer, and lead actor of feature film, Abigail & Gabriel, currently in development with Sarah Brocklehurst Productions, and which has secured a script commission with BBC Films.
 As a writer/director, I have a feature script commission with Film 4 for Layla (w/t), produced by Fox Cub Films, as well as a feature script commission with the BFI for GlAMROU, a drag musical that I am set to star in.

-I am the writer/director of three shorts that all share a focus on queer intersectional people of colour.
+I am the writer/director of four shorts that all share a focus on queer intersectional people of colour.
 The latest, ANEMONE, was made with the support of BBC Films and Film London - it tells the story of a non-binary second generation teenager who uses the magic of marine life to express their gender identity to religious relatives.
 The second is a commission for NOWNESS (available here), an exploration of how female-bodied drag queen Victoria Sin transforms social space through their drag - this has just gained official entry into the BFI London Film Festival.
 The second is an autobiographical short film entitled Run(a)way Arab - which thinks about the relationship between drag culture and Middle-Eastern femininity, and a genderqueer Arab boy's memory of their Muslim mother.
-Both are produced by Savannah James-Bayly of Fox Cub Films - this has screened at the London Short Film Festival, and is continuing its festival run this year.
+Both are produced by Savannah James-Bayly of Fox Cub Films - this has screened at the London Short Film Festival, BFI Flare, East End Film Festival & OutFest LA Film Festival.
 The third is an experimental short documentary commissioned by the BFI & BBC, called CLASH, critiquing how period dramas erase the diverse reality of Britain.
 It is told through candid interviews with queer people of colour, and staged parodic period drama sequences.
-It was broadcast on BBC 4 on the 24th of September to 125k viewers, and is available on BFI-player here.
+It was broadcast on BBC 4 on the 24th of September 2017 to 125k viewers, and is available on BFI-player here.